 Intensive English Academy

 Students who are in need of additional English training prior to their studies, or just want to improve their language skills, can study at the Intensive English Academy (IEA).
 The IEA consists of 30 hours per week of instruction and lab work.
 This fee-based program includes classes in reading, writing, grammar, listening, and conversation.
 Classes are offered from beginning to advanced levels.
 The IEA course offers both 8-week and 16-week sessions.

-For more information and to obtain an application, please visit the International Students webpage, or contact the IEA Office at:
+For more information and to obtain an application, please visit the International Education Program webpage, or contact the IEA Office at:

 International Student Office

 Palm Desert, CA 92260

 This Study Center is located in the Math Building and provides math and science students with a quiet place to study.
 There are areas available for students to study individually or in small groups.
 There are 16 computers with internet access, as well as software and videos, available for students to use in support of college-level mathematics and science classes.
 Tutoring is also occasionally available.
 Office spaces are available for math and science adjunct faculty to conduct their office hours in this facility to assist the students.
 For more information, please call (760) 674-3769.

 College of the Desert offers over 100 sections of online classes each semester covering a wide variety of academic disciplines.
 Some of these include Accounting, Administration of Justice, Automotive Technology, Business, Computer Information Systems, Digital Design & Production, Early Childhood Education, English, Fire Science, Health Sciences, History, Kinesiology, Music, Natural Resources, Political Science, Psychology, Sociology, and Theatre Arts.
 See the class schedule for a complete listing.